spandanpal22/Bitcoin_Price_Alert/README.md

 # Bitcoin_Price_Alert
 Receive SMS and Email notifications when the bitcoin price becomes more or less than a set limit in a certain currency.

-You need to have Twilio,Mailgun and Bolt IoT account because we will be using their APIs very frequently.
+You need to have Twilio,Mailgun account because we will be using their APIs very frequently.

 You need to have Python 3 installed with the following libraries:
 - 1.boltiot